Music Lessons For Beginners

 - Bachelor Degree | Baldwin – Wallace College Conservatory of Music

 - Master Degree | Peabody Conservatory of Music of The John Hopkins University

 - Widely recognized as a virtuoso classical and flamenco guitarist, vocalist, conductor, and former dancer.

 - Has been featured with the Baltimore and Calgary Symphonies, as well as in guitar festivals in Asunción, Paraguay, New York City, and The GFA International Guitar Festival and Competition.

 - Has had the privilege to perform for many dignitaries, such as the former Spanish Ambassador, Don Jaime de Ojeda; the former Crown Prince of Spain; and former Vice President Al Gore.

-- Other performances include being a guest artist with the Zac Brown Band, providing music for a GE Capital/Taylor Guitar national television commercial, and performing in a flamenco documentary.
+- Has been a guest artist with the Zac Brown Band, provided music for a GE Capital/Taylor Guitar national television commercial, and performed in a flamenco documentary.

 Rosemary McGee Walzer

 - Master of Music, Instrumental Conducting | University of Wisconsin-Milwaukee